The beyerdynamic Amiron Wireless is a Bluetooth full-sized closed-back version of the original Amiron Home wired headphone priced at €699.00.

 I was not expecting a wireless version of the Amiron a year later if truth be told.
 Least of all an aptX-HD capable full-size closed version with touchy-feely cup plates that house a ton of instant controls.

-I am aware that beyerdynamic have been pushing their cheaper wireless Aventho with positive feedback.
+I am aware that beyerdynamic has been pushing their cheaper wireless Aventho with positive feedback.
 At €699.00, the Amiron Wireless is pretty much beyerdynamic going full on with wireless and as such this is their flagship wireless headphone as of now.

 It is also quite possibly the best sounding but most expensive Bluetooth headphone I have heard to date.